cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/metadata.md

 - `main_module` {{<type>}}strin{{</type>}} {{<prop-meta>}}required{{</prop-meta>}}

-  - The path to the module entrypoint of the user Worker that will be executed.
-For example: `main.js`.
+  - The path to the module entry point of the user Worker that will be executed.
+For example, `main.js`.

 {{</definitions>}}